mkbabb/parse-that/docs/tranches/B/FINAL.md

 prototype evidence and user-owned untracked `data` symlink.
 P4 is complete negative evidence; do not rerun or relabel its Sol/Luna families.
 P5-EUW is terminal executable negative evidence; do not reopen it on legacy-signature grounds.
-Run only P6-SIR's exact-M2 scale-4 raw fatal cell before broader work.
+Preserve the first P6 packet and raw bytes unchanged.
+Run only P6-A1's exact `sepBy` sticky-fault correction/probes and, after they are green, a new exact-M2 scale-4 raw fatal cell before broader work.
 Do not run formation clean audits, pack a candidate, publish, widen the API or begin Value-owned CSS product work until a genuinely distinct isolated candidate clears the full proof.